joergen7/pnet/README.md

 ### init-marking

 The function `init-marking` takes a place name and a user-defined data item and returns a list containing the tokens constituting the initial marking of the Petri net.

+Our example leaves all places empty except the storage place which is initialized with three `cookie-box` tokens.

 ```racket
 (: init-marking (Symbol Any -> (Listof Any)))